 Deduct Selling Costs

-When selling your the Central Valley house, you will be able to deduct any reasonable cost when selling your home.
+When selling your Modesto house, you will be able to deduct any reasonable cost when selling your home.
 If going through a traditional sale, this includes the closing costs, improvements made in order to sell the house, assessments, marketing costs, real estate agent fees and so on.
 Even if you sell as-is for cash, keep track of any cent you spend in an effort to sell your home.
 Come tax time, this can amount to major deductions!

 No matter what time of the year you sell, it is always important to seek the counsel of professionals.
 Consult your agent, accountant, and attorney to make sure you have set up the best terms for yourself.